oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 Also, please note that acceptance into GSoC isn't a prerequisite for becoming an Oppia contributor.
 The Oppia project is run by the community for the community, and we warmly welcome anyone who'd like to help out!
 You can get started by following the instructions [here](https://github.com/oppia/oppia/wiki).

-## Accepted Proposals:
+## Completed Projects:

-The project's we've accepted are:
+The following projects were fully completed during GSoC 2020:

-- [Abhith Krishna's proposal](pdfs/GSoC2020AbhithKrishna.pdf): Generate images for LaTeX expressions.
+- [Abhith Krishna's proposal](pdfs/GSoC2020AbhithKrishna.pdf) and [final blog post](https://medium.com/@abyk476/google-summer-of-code20-with-oppia-1c5bd87ad9d7): Generate images for LaTeX expressions.
 Mentor: Sandeep Dubey.

     - **Milestone 1**: All RTE math expressions have a new “SVG filename” attribute in addition to the LaTeX value.
 For existing expressions, this filename will be an empty string.
 For newly-created expressions other than expressions created in suggestions, the filename will be non-empty and the corresponding SVG file is guaranteed to exist on the server (but will not be used for display yet).
     - **Milestone 2**: All RTE math expressions in the server (in explorations, questions, topics, skills, question/translation suggestions, and any other RTEs) include a non-empty SVG filename that points to a valid file.
 There is a validation job that can be used to audit this, and that validation job runs to completion successfully on existing production data.